 Tethys has not adopted targets regarding the representation of women on the Board or in executive officer positions.
 The Company believes that targets are unnecessary and would detract from a focus on the knowledge and experience of candidates.

 Number of Women on the Board and in Executive Officer Positions

-As at December 31, 2016, the Company does not have any women on its Board and one in an executive officer positions.
+As at December 31, 2017, the Company does not have any women on its Board or in executive officer positions.

 Voting Securities and Principal Holders of Voting Securities